Qualitative research has changed more in the last three years than in the previous three decades.

 AI Market Research: How Artificial Intelligence Is Rewriting the Rules of Consumer Insight

-Qualitative researchers are no longer limited by manual coding, long timelines, or rigid desktop tools.
-The 2025 landscape shows a clear shift toward:
+Qualitative researchers are no longer constrained by manual coding, long timelines, or rigid desktop tools.
+The 2026 landscape reflects a clear shift toward: